Currency: British Pound

-Visa Required: The visa policy for travel to Isle of Man is the same with that of the UK.
+Visa Required: The visa policy for travel to the Isle of Man is the same with that of the UK.

 International Driver’s License Accepted?
-You can use your foreign issued driver’s license to drive in Isle of Man.
+You can use your foreign issued driver’s license to drive in the Isle of Man.
 There is no need to carry an international driving permit.

 Crime: The overall crime rate in the Isle of Man is very low.
 However, there was a significant increase in crime rates (rising up to 50%) over the past three years.
 The rate of violent crimes remains to be highly rare, though.
 You can walk around alone at night or day and feel safe.

 Electrical Adapters: In Isle of Man, the electrical voltage used is 230 volts with an electrical frequency of 50 Hertz.

 Trivia: the Isle of Man offers some of the best night sky views in the world.
 This is due to the low level of light pollution in the island.

 Isle of Man Cuisine

 Some of the most popular ingredients used in cooking for Isle of Man cuisine include honey, Manx cheese, and Queen scallops.
 Indeed, a distinctive quality of its cuisine is its use of locally sourced ingredients to ensure its freshness.
-Ice cream is also popular in Isle of Man and they use ingredients also produced within the country for making unique flavors.
+Ice cream is also popular in the Isle of Man and they use ingredients also produced within the country for making unique flavors.

-Some of the popular dishes in the cuisine include Bonnag (a traditional scone served in tea shops), Manx kippers (slowly smoked in oak chips) and Loghtan Lamb (cooked using meat of a native Manx Loghtan sheep).
+Some of the popular dishes in the cuisine include Bonnag (a traditional scone served in tea shops), Manx kippers (slowly smoked in oak chips) and Loghtan Lamb (cooked using the meat of a native Manx Loghtan sheep).

 In terms of beverages, Isle of Man is known for their Real Manx Ale, Kella whiskey, and Manx vodka or gin.